Saturday, December 31, 2022

 Thanks to Zola and the widespread efforts of many in France, Dreyfus was eventually freed from his prison on Devil’s Island, pardoned, and awarded the Legion of Honour.

 This is the story told in Heather Camlot’s picture book recommended for children aged 9 to 12.
-Written in free verse, the book brings out the emotion of the story, while Sophie's deft illustrations with drawings that suggest both the emotion of the story and the historical era.
+Written in free verse, the book brings out the emotion of the story, while Sophie's deft illustrations suggest both the emotion of the story and the historical era.

 This surely is a story everyone should know – about a writer lending his pen to a fight for justice and against prejudice – and doing so at great personal risk to himself.
 Indeed, it’s suspected that Zola’s eventual death from smoke inhalation was no accident – that an anti-Dreyfusard had blocked his chimney in order to murder him.